VivusHub/Vivus/README.md

     new RecursiveArrayIterator(json_decode($result, TRUE)),
     RecursiveIteratorIterator::SELF_FIRST);

-    // Used for looping as seen below
+    // Used for looping an other actions as seen below
+    // You can remove this section but this was widely
+    // implemented by other developers
     $x = 0;

     // Loop through post provided by each outlet